Geofulo/PVP/README.md

 # PVP

-PVP is an mobile application for create task to do in a specific location.
+PVP is an mobile application that helps students for find their best career option.

 Project developed with Android Studio.